Paul Bogle: Aftermath

 By the end of 1865 the "Governor Eyre Case" had become the subject of widespread national debate.
 In January 1866, a Royal Commission was sent to investigate the events.
 Governor Eyre was suspended and recalled to England and eventually dismissed.
 The national government changed that of Jamaica.
-The House of Assembly resigned its charter, and Jamaica was made a Crown Colony, governed directly from Britain.
+The House of Assembly resigned its charter, and Jamaica was made a Crown Colony, governed directly by Britain.

 The "Eyre Controversy" turned into a long and increasingly public issue, dividing well-known figures of the day.
 It may have contributed to the fall of the government.
 In 1866 John Stuart Mill set up and chaired the Jamaica Committee to examine the atrocities committed in Jamaica in the course of ending the rebellion.
 Thomas Carlyle set up a rival committee to defend Eyre.
 His supporters included John Ruskin, Charles Kingsley, Charles Dickens and Alfred, Lord Tennyson.

 The Morant Bay rebellion turned out to be one of the defining points in Jamaica's struggle for both political and economical enhancement.
 Bogle's demonstration ultimately achieved its objectives and paved the way for new attitudes.